Kylin-Network/kylin-collator/Pallet-README.md

 hash varchar
 ```

+## APIs role in Data Warehouse Query
+When a user queries the data warehouse using the `queryData` extrinsic, they are required to provide a feed name to query for.
+The parachain uses that feed name to look up the latest hash of data stored on-chain.
+It then sends a GET request containing the hash to the Kylin API which queries all data associated with that hash's accompanying feed name.
+Data is returned to the parachain and an event containing the data is emitted on-chain.

 ## Price Oracle
 The parachain also uses the Kylin Price API to provide current price data.
 When a user submits a `submitPriceFeed` extrinsic, the price data that is stored in the warehouse is retrieved from the Kylin Price API.
 The price API queries various exchange rate providers, consolidates/aggregates the rates and sends the consolidated response back to the API consumer.
 The current list of data providers comprise of:
 1. Coingecko